A Structured Nonparametric Framework for Nonlinear Accelerated Failure Time Models (KAN-AFT): Introduction

-where $S_0(t)$ is the baseline survival function.
-The strength of the CoxPH model lies in its flexibility, as it avoids strict assumptions about the shape of the baseline hazard.
-However, its core weakness is the strict reliance on the Proportional Hazards assumption, which dictates that the hazard ratio $\exp(\mathbf{x}_i^\top \boldsymbol{\beta})$ remains constant over time.
-This assumption is often violated in practical applications \citep{CoxKAN}.
+where $h_0(t)$ is an unspecified baseline hazard function and $\boldsymbol{\beta}$ is a vector of regression coefficients.
+The term $\mathbf{z}_i^\top \boldsymbol{\beta}$ represents a linear predictor that multiplicatively scales the baseline hazard.
+While the CoxPH model avoids parametric assumptions on the hazard shape, it relies critically on the proportional hazards assumption, which requires covariate effects to remain constant over time.
+This assumption is frequently violated in practice, leading to unreliable inference and degraded predictive performance \cite{CoxKAN}.

-Turning the focus to the AFT model \citep{wei1992accelerated}, we observe that it offers a more direct, time-based interpretation by modeling the logarithm of the survival time $T_i$ as a log-linear function of the covariates.
-The full log-linear representation for an individual $i$ is given by:

-where $z_{i1}, \dots, z_{ip}$ are the $p$ explanatory variables, $\beta_j$ are their coefficients, $\mu$ is the intercept, $\sigma$ is the scale parameter, and $\epsilon_i$ is the standardized error term following a specified distribution.
-To express this relationship in a matrix-vector product, the equation is written in compact form as: